-The purpose of this blog is to review the current body of research around the best times to implement foam rolling, analyzing and appraising the evidence for before, during, and after training.
+The purpose of this blog is to review the current body of research around when you should foam roll, analyzing and appraising the evidence for before, during, and after training.

-After we released our first piece of content on foam rolling – our youtube video on how does foam rolling work – we got a lot of questions on getting the best results possible with foam rolling.
+After we released our first piece of content on foam rolling, we got a lot of questions on getting the best results possible with foam rolling.
 A central question was, when should you foam roll?

 Is foam rolling a part of the warm up?
 Is foam rolling what you should do during your rest break between sets?
 Is foam rolling your cooldown and recovery?
 These are all questions we’ve been asked in regards to foam rolling.
 People regularly use it before training, but aren’t sure if that’s best.
 Recently people have been using it more during training in hopes of better results.

 Foam rolling has become such a mainstream modality in the last few years.
 You walk into most gyms and you’ll find people foam rolling somewhere.
 As it’s grown in popularity, there has been a growth in the recommendations on what the best time to foam roll is, and what the benefits are from doing it at different times.